g-leech/argmin-gravitas/_includes/psy/social.md

 </div>
 </div><br>

-* Money priming, that "images or phrases related to money cause increased faith in capitalism, and the belief that victims deserve their fate", etc.
+* No good evidence for <span class="b">money priming</span>, that "images or phrases related to money cause increased faith in capitalism, and the belief that victims deserve their fate", etc.
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>